A Future Imagines

 ..

-You seem to be 15working a lot with triptychs lately – why this choice?
+You seem to be working a lot with triptychs lately – why this choice?
 Has the sprawling nature of your work been a gradual development or did you make a conscious choice to start painting on a larger scale?

 The triptychs came about simply from me switching from canvas to paper.
 After several frustrating attempts at fitting my marks within the dimensions of a single sheet I chose to adopt the same attitude